 March 2015 - Present

-The Adobe Design organization is in charge of user experience for all of Adobe’s products — desktop, web, and mobile.
-As Director of Prototyping, my job is to lead an international, multidisciplinary team through the product discovery and development life cycle.
-That means close collaboration with designers, product teams, researchers, engineers, and customers to rapidly iterate on, and ultimate validate, innovative new product directions.
+The Adobe Design organization is in charge of user experience for all of Adobe’s products — desktop, web, mobile, and immersive.
+As Director of Experience Development and head of Adobe Design Prototyping, my job is to lead an international, multidisciplinary team through the product discovery and development life cycles.
+That means close collaboration with designers, product teams, researchers, engineers, and customers to rapidly iterate on, and ultimately validate, innovative new product directions.

-The Adobe Design Prototyping team even does “tech transfer” (integrating the features we prototype into shipping products), and public-facing production work like:
+The Adobe Design Prototyping team also does “tech transfer” (integrating the features we prototype into shipping products), and public-facing production work like:

 To learn more about the team I built and lead at Adobe, see Building to learn: the role of prototyping in Design.